vegaprotocol/ethdenver2022/README.md

 # VEGA ETH Denver Hackathon Launchpad

 ### Thinking of participating in the ETH Denver 2022 hackathon and working on one of the Vega bounties?
 Well, you're in the right place.
-The launchpad gives detailed information on each of the bounty challenges, the project, Vega networks and more.
+The launchpad gives detailed information on each of the bounty challenges, the project, sample code and more.

 ## What is Vega?